 The Concept Plan (Figure 1) contains an indicative street layout.
 Subdivision to create lots within the blocks formed by the new streets is proposed to be subject to subsequent applications.
-A range of lot sizes and average lot sizes are proposed as indicated on the staging plan (Figure 12).
+A range of lot sizes and average lot sizes are proposed as indicated in Figure 7.
 This is subject to refinement and change during the detailed design process.